 Greene’s early military career insured that the Continental Congress never regretted its decision to promote him.
 After the Siege of Boston in 1776, Greene proved to be an able commander when he took command of the city upon the British retreat.
 However, the young general’s career was not without blemish: during the New York Campaign, he lost Forts Washington and Lee.
 Although racked by guilt for these loses, Greene subsequently led a column of troops to victory at the Battle of Trenton and the Battle of Princeton.
-Following the Battle of Brandywine and the Battle of Germantown in the Pennsylvania campaign in 1778, the Continental Congress appointed him Quartermaster General under the condition that he retain the right to command troops in the field.
+Following the Battle of Brandywine and the Battle of Germantown in the Pennsylvania campaign in 1777, the Continental Congress appointed him Quartermaster General under the condition that he retain the right to command troops in the field.
 He performed his duties as Quartermaster brilliantly, skillfully supplying Continental troops while dealing with logistical and bureaucratic challenges.

 George Washington trusted Greene immensely, and that trust only grew over the course of the war.
 Greene’s legacy endures.
-He is one of the most celebrated generals of the Revolution for his crucial role in wrestling the southern theater from the British and securing a revolutionary Patriot victory.
+He is one of the most celebrated generals of the Revolution for his crucial role in wresting the southern theater from the British and securing a revolutionary Patriot victory.